real-logic/benchmarks/scripts/aeron/README.md

     Start the scripts in the following order: `echo-server` -> `echo-client`.

-1. Live replay from remote archive
+2. Live replay from a remote archive

     The client publishes messages to the server using publication over UDP.
 The server pipes those messages into a local IPC publication which records them into an archive.
 Finally, the client subscribes to the replay from that